-Information regarding compensation of officers and directors of BlueLinx Holdings Inc. is set forth under the captions entitled "Compensation Discussion and Analysis," "Compensation Committee Report," and "Compensation of Executive Officers" in the Proxy Statement, and is incorporated herein by reference.
+Information regarding compensation of officers and directors of BlueLinx Holdings Inc. will be set forth under the captions entitled "Compensation Discussion and Analysis," "Compensation Committee Report," and "Compensation of Executive Officers" in the Proxy Statement, to be filed within 120 days after the end of our 2018 fiscal year, and is incorporated herein by reference.